-- Under no condition should the negative (-) output terminal of any power supply exceed 150V to Earth ground.
+- There is (NO) Slave.
+Both masters are working independently. - Under no condition should the negative (-) output terminal of any power supply exceed 250V to Earth ground.
 This is limited by the creepage/clearance distances internal to the construction.
 If a higher output voltage range is required, contact the Sales Department or Customer Service for availability. - The maximum allowable current for a series string of power supplies is the rated output current of a single supply in the string. - Remote sensing should not be used during series operation. - A free-wheeling diode (power diode capable of the maximum current of the series set connected in parallel, but reverse biased) is recommended to protect against sinking current into a supply should one supply be "ON" while the other is "OFF."
-(See Section 2.7.1).
+(See Section 2.7.1)

-SECTION 4 PROGRAMMING: DIGITAL INTERFACE CONTROL
+SECTION 4 PROGRAMMING : DIGITAL INTERFACE CONTROL